dice-group/sqcframework/README.md

 public class Agglomerative
 However, Agglomerative clustering does not allow to generate fix number of clusters
 ```
-Note the SQCFramework requires the LSQ dataset endpoint URL to be provided as input.
-We have provided the Virtuoso 7.2 endpoints both for SWDF and DBpedia datasets which can be downloaded from [here](http://hobbitdata.informatik.uni-leipzig.de/sqcframework-lsq-endpoints/).
-The Windows virtuoso endpoint can be started from bin/start.bt while linux can be started from bin/start_virtuoso.sh.
-Generating benchmarks using CLI will be added soon.
 ### SPARQL Containment Solvers
 We used four -- JSAC, TreeSolver, SPARQL-Algebra, AFMU -- SPARQL query containment solvers in our evaluation.
 Running these solvers can be found at [here](https://github.com/AKSW/jena-sparql-api/tree/master/benchmarking/sparqlqc-jena3).
 ### LSQ Datasets